carpentries-incubator/workflows-nextflow/_episodes/01-getting-started-with-nextflow.md

 Pipeline parameters are declared by prepending the prefix `params`, separated by dot character, to a variable name e.g., `params.samples`.
 Their value can be specified on the command line by prefixing the parameter name with a **double dash** character, i.e. `--paramName` e.g., `--samples`.

-We can change the input using the `params` variable on the command line.
+We can change the input using the `samples` variable on the command line.

 > ## Add a pipeline parameter
 > Re-run the Nextflow script by entering the following command in your terminal: